 Look for distracting objects or colours around the edges of the image.
 Many people tend to look in the middle of the view finder and crop out things they didn’t see, once they start editing their shots.

-This will be a competition, to be judged by Bob Dunbar’s nephews.
+This will be a competition, to be judged by Andrew Hall.
 The winner will be awarded a perpetual trophy and a prize.